chrisvdm/redwoodjs-stripe/README.md

 ### Schemas

 Schemas are imported from the plugin.
-You can view at the sdl files [here](https://github.com/chrisvdm/redwoodjs-stripe/tree/main/src/api/schemas).
-Although I tried to have the sdls match the [Stripe objects](https://stripe.com/docs/api) there may be times you need something more.
+You can view the sdl files [here](https://github.com/chrisvdm/redwoodjs-stripe/tree/main/src/api/schemas).
+Although I tried to have the sdls match the [Stripe objects](https://stripe.com/docs/api), there may be times you need something more.
 For that reason my sdl files follow a naming convention so that you can add your own custom Stripe sdl files without there being a conflict.

 The following Stripe API objects have sdl files:
 - [Customers](https://stripe.com/docs/api/customers)